 The use of supplements in sport, with a goal of performance enhancement, is well-established.
 Fluids for hydration, regeneration and to replenish energy stores are widely promoted and used by athletes and non-athletes.
 Dietary supplements, nutraceuticals and topical items such as beet juice, β alanine and coconut water are embraced by many athletes looking for competitive advantages.
-Some have valid physiological effects, most do not, and many contain substances that could have serious contraindications in the management of patients with transplants [61].
-Anabolic steroids, stimulants, diuretics that are potentially hazardous to the patient with a transplant can be contained in these products, without appearing on the list of contents and should, therefore, be avoided.
+Some have valid physiological effects, most do not, and many contain substances that could have serious contraindications in the management of patients with transplants.61 Anabolic steroids, stimulants, diuretics that are potentially hazardous to the patient with a transplant can be contained in these products, without appearing on the list of contents and should, therefore, be avoided.
 Some dietary supplements may potentially interact with the metabolism of immunosuppressive medications if they affect the cytochrome p450 system (e.g., grapefruit extract and tacrolimus).
-The potential of many dietary supplements to affect immunosuppressive medication drug levels, affect direct or indirect adverse effects of immunosuppressive agents (e.g., hyperkalaemia, renal dysfunction and tacrolimus/cyclosporine) is largely unknown [61].
+The potential of many dietary supplements to affect immunosuppressive medication drug levels, affect direct or indirect adverse effects of immunosuppressive agents (e.g., hyperkalaemia, renal dysfunction and tacrolimus/cyclosporine) is largely unknown.61 Some supplements may also contain large amounts of protein which should be considered in those whose whole kidney function is reduced.

 In our meta-analysis undertaken for the preparation of these guidelines, the explicit occurrence (or lack of occurrence) in adverse events or injuries were not stated in nine exercise studies.
-Two studies explicitly stated that no adverse events occurred as part of the intervention [43, 44].
-O'Connor et al. [47] reported that, from baseline until 12-months (i.e. encompassing the exercise period reported in Greenwood et al. [43]), 15.4% of patients in the exercise groups were hospitalised, this was compared to 40% of patients in the control arm.
-They reported no difference in rejection rates between groups.
+Two studies explicitly stated that no adverse events occurred as part of the intervention.^{43,44} O'Connor et al.47 reported that, from baseline until 12-months (i.e. encompassing the exercise period reported in Greenwood et al.43), 15.4% of patients in the exercise groups were hospitalised, this was compared to 40% of patients in the control arm.
+They reported no difference in graft rejection rates between groups.
 No deaths were observed in the study.
 A higher incidence (30.8%) in of NODAT was seen in both exercising groups compared to 10% in the control group

-6. Weight Management

-1. We recommend candidates and KTRs have their body mass (and body mass index, BMI) accurately examined by a healthcare professional at the time of evaluation and while on the waiting list [1B]

-2. We recommend not excluding candidates based on BMI alone [1B]

-3. We recommend that potential recipients, not on dialysis, with a BMI >35 kg/m2 should be actively supported to lose weight via appropriate interventions [1C]

-4. We recommend that multi-professional weight management services should be available to all KTRs [1C]

-5. We recommend that post-transplantation an ideal weight should be targeted BMI \leq 25 kg/m2) [1B]
+- 3.17 We recommend that regular anthropometric measurements should be taken to assess changes in body composition [1B] - 3.18 We recommend candidates and KTRs have their body mass (and body mass index, BMI) accurately examined by a healthcare professional at the time of evaluation and while on the waiting list [1B] - 3.19 We recommend not excluding candidates based on BMI alone [1B] - 3.20 We recommend that potential recipients, not on dialysis, with a BMI >35 kg/m2 should be actively supported to lose weight via appropriate interventions [1C] - 3.21 We recommend that multi-professional weight management services should be available to all KTRs [1C] - 3.22 We recommend that post-transplantation an ideal weight should be targeted BMI ≤25 kg/m2) [1B]

-6. We suggest bariatric surgery can be used to reduce BMI in those with morbid obesity (i.e. >BMI 40 kg/m^2)' [2B]
+3.23 We suggest bariatric surgery can be used to reduce BMI in those with morbid obesity (i.e., >BMI 40 kg/m2)' [2B]